-I found several tools that do a great job of letting you test out the performance of different portfolios.
-If you play around with the following tools and calculators, you should be able to find a portfolio that fits your unique needs.
+The following tools do a great job of letting you test out the performance of different portfolios.
+If you play around with these portfolio analyzers, asset allocation tools and calculators, you should be able to find a portfolio that fits your unique needs.

 If you already have a retirement or brokerage account with a big institution, then that’s the logical place to begin your hunt for a good portfolio.
 I invest with Vanguard for a variety of reasons, but one is the section of their site dedicated to investment calculators and tools.
 This is a great resource for constructing mock portfolios and seeing how they have performed in the past.

 They have sections that help you set an asset allocation, compare fund performance side-by-side, plan for retirement, and even to plan for education expenses.

 In my estimation, the most useful area is their mutual fund and ETF screener.
 This page allows you to find funds that fit your specific needs based on categories like fund type (stock, bond, domestic, international, etc.), fund value (small growth, large value, etc.), expense ratio, and total return.

 Of course, if you don’t use a large brokerage, tools like this will be less applicable.
 Each institution’s services are tailored toward investing in the funds they own, so it wouldn’t make much sense to use them if your investments are spread among several different accounts.

 To Find the Portfolio You Might Have Missed